Pulmonology Resources for Healthcare Professionals

 Charting Pediatrics is a weekly podcast for pediatric healthcare providers.
 In this series, specialists from Children’s Hospital Colorado examine the latest treatments for the most common complaints in pediatric medicine.
 Listen and subscribe on Spotify, iTunes and Google Play.

-Safe sleep tips for babies
+Safe infant sleep

 This episode of Charting Pediatrics explains how sudden infant death syndrome (SIDS) is like any other disease, with both genetic and environmental risk factors.